 The draft Leicester Local Plan defines how Leicester (and the surrounding suburbs) will develop in the next 16 years.
 At the moment it is business as usual, and we are told that the climate will be factored into the next draft.
 However, the next draft will probably also be the final draft so we need to make sure that we push for the climate to be prioritised now, as part of this draft’s consultation.
-The consultation was due to close on 7th June but has just been postponed, which means we have time to do this really well.
+The consultation runs from 14th Sep to 7th Dec 2020.
+This is a chance to make sure the city plans for climate change.
+Please act now.

-Our target is to get hundreds of responses pushing for specific policies which will ensure the city:
+Our target is to get 400 personal responses ask that the plan contain specific policy requirements which will ensure the city:

 - builds housing which can cope with climate change

 - protects green spaces and plants trees

 - ensures new developments are designed to discourage car use as well as supporting walking, cycling and bus use

 - requires new developments to be deeply energy efficient and to generate solar energy.

 If you’d like a quick fun summery of what’s at stake and what we want, why not listen to our Local Plan song “Dear Planners”.

 Our campaign plan looks like this:

 - Set out our basic position so you can see what we are asking for, and talk/ask questions about it – we’ve done this and you can see it here: local plan outline final.